satls/StrategyCoordinator/README.md

 ## Strategies
 Strategies are a pattern of breaking often large sections of domain logic into small and testable components with strongly defined side effects.
-The advantages are x fold:
+There are a bunch of nifty advantages:

 * Long pieces of code can be broken into small pieces.
 * Stategies that encapsulate domain logic can be easily tested.